xibosignage/xibo-manual/source/en/media_module_shellcommand.md

 {nonwhite}

-This Module is disabled by default for **Xibo in the Cloud** Customers.
-If you would like to utilise the Shell Command functionality to execute actions on loading a Layout, then please contact our help desk and open a [ticket](https://xibo.org.uk/help#commercial) asking to have this Module enabled.
+This Module is disabled by default for **Xibo Cloud Hosting** customers.
+If you would like to utilise the Shell Command functionality to execute actions on loading a Layout, then please contact our help desk via [My Account](https://xibosignage.com/my-account/tickets?open=true) to request to have this Module enabled.

 {/nonwhite}